ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {:java: .ph data-hd-programlang='java'}
 {:python: .ph data-hd-programlang='python'}

-# Tutorial: Image Gallery
+# Tutorial: Image Gallery Web Application
-{: #tutorial}
+{: #web-application}

-This tutorial introduces how a simple web application can be built on the {{site.data.keyword.cloud}}.
+This tutorial shows how a simple web application can be built on the {{site.data.keyword.cloud}}.
 This application uses {{site.data.keyword.cos_full}} as the back-end storage for a Node.js application that allows a user to upload and view photos or other images.

-## Getting started
+## Before you begin
-{: #tutorial-gs}
+{: #gs-prereqs}

-Before getting started with writing any code, you must ensure that you have the following items set up:
+As a prerequisite, you will need to have the following:

   - {{site.data.keyword.cloud_notm}} Platform
   - Node.js